Calculation of Kapitza resistance with kinetic equation: Introduction

 On the other hand, in Ref. \cite{Mah} the question of the correct definition of the temperature of phonons on opposite sides of the interface is raised, given that the vibrational modes include the atoms of both crystals when the crystals are in contact: "Since the metal is bonded to the insulator, the phonon normal modes in equilibrium involve all of the atoms in both systems.
-However, during heat flow, the phonons in the insulator are at a different temperature from those in the metal.
-This situation cannot be described by using the normal modes of the combined system."\, In a paper \cite{Me} the definition of the temperature of phonons on opposite sides of the interface is proposed.
+However, during the heat flow, the phonons in the insulator are at a different temperature from those in the metal.
+This situation cannot be described by using the normal modes of the combined system."\, The definition of the temperature of phonons on opposite sides of the interface was proposed in \cite{Me}.

 The defenition is based on the transition from the basis of combined modes to the basis of ordinary phonons, that is, those that correspond to an ordinary flat wave and only in one of the crystals.
 Wherein, the amplitudes of reflection and transmission of phonons at the interface are interpreted as the matching conditions for the distribution functions of phonons at the interface.
 With this approach, it is possible to create a formalism that naturally takes into account the nonequilibrium phonon distribution functions at the interface.
-For one-dimensional lattice this approach gives the same result as in paper \cite{Maas}.
+For one-dimensional lattice this approach gives the same result as described previously \cite{Maas}.